MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Open the Visual Studio Code Installer file.

-    The file is named VSCodeUserSetup-x64-<version>.exe

-1. Accept the license agreement, and then accept the default settings to complete the installation.
+1. Accept the license agreement, and then continue to accept the default settings until you complete the installation.

 1. Open Visual Studio Code.

-    - You will be configuring Visual Studio Code extensions for C#, Docker, and Azure App Service.

 1. On the **Activity bar**, select **Extensions**.